dutta-alankar/cloud-crushing-with-cooling/README.md

 `X, Y, Z = 0.7154, 0.2703, 0.0143`

-Here's a list of what each program does `GOLi-compare.py`: Plots `Figure 1` from the paper.
+Here's a list of what each program does

+`GOLi-compare.py`: Plots `Figure 1` from the paper.
 It compares the Gronke-Oh and Li criterion in terms of the run prameters of our simulations.

+`overlay.py`: Plots `Figure 2` from the paper.
+It superimposes our cloud crushing result on to that of Li et al. (their bottom panel of `Figure 3`)